K-Veschgini/jsonjet/docs/jet/statements/insert-into.md

 ## Description

-The `insert into` statement adds data to a specified stream.
-The data is immediately routed to all active subscribers of the stream.
+This statement inserts data into a specified stream, immediately routing it to all active subscribers.
+The operation follows standard streaming semantics where unsubscribed data is discarded.

 ## Parameters